Take 30 minutes to see how Redo can help you retain more revenue through a more cohesive post-purchase experience for your buyers.

 For support teams at high-volume brands handling dozens of return edge cases per day, this capability eliminates a meaningful category of manual rework.
 Fewer voided and restarted returns.
 Fewer customers waiting while an agent rebuilds their return from zero.
 And operations staff who spend their time on real decisions rather than administrative restarts.

 Not every return will become an exchange.
-Some customers genuinely want their money back, and engineering a coercive experience to prevent that is the wrong trade, you keep the transaction and lose the relationship.
+Some customers genuinely want their money back, and engineering a coercive experience to prevent that is the wrong trade.
+You keep the transaction and lose the relationship.
 But issuing a refund does not have to mean writing off the customer.

 A recurring pain point from DTC apparel and jewelry brands: after a refund goes out, there is no automated path to win the customer back.
 The customer service team was manually emailing refunded customers one by one, a process that touched a fraction of the actual refund volume, had inconsistent timing, and produced inconsistent results.
 One brand's CS team was spending meaningful hours each week on this manual outreach with no way to scale it.

-The brands that consistently improve their exchange rate do three things well: they measure it precisely, they test against it systematically, and they connect it to downstream lifetime value rather than treating it as a standalone operations metric.
+The brands that consistently improve their exchange rate do three things well.
+They measure it precisely.
+They test against it systematically.
+And they connect it to downstream lifetime value rather than treating it as a standalone operations metric.

-What to test: Does a $5 exchange bonus perform similarly to a $10 bonus for your category?
+What to test.
+Does a $5 exchange bonus perform similarly to a $10 bonus for your category?
 Does surfacing the exchange option before the refund option change the split?
 Do personalized product recommendations lift exchange acceptance compared to a generic product grid?
 These questions are answerable, but only with a returns platform that exposes the data to make the comparison.

 Ready to transform your returns experience?
 Book a demo and see how Redo helps merchants reduce costs, delight customers, and turn returns into revenue.

 The ecommerce exchange rate is the single most direct measure of whether your return experience is designed to retain revenue or simply process it.
-Most brands that improve it do not do it by working harder — they do it by redesigning the moment of decision, adding the right incentive with the right guardrails, and giving their teams the flexibility to intervene before a refund locks in.
+Most brands that improve it do not do it by working harder.
+They do it by redesigning the moment of decision, adding the right incentive with the right guardrails, and giving their teams the flexibility to intervene before a refund locks in.
 The margin you are losing to unnecessary refunds is often recoverable.
 The first step is treating the returns portal as a revenue opportunity, not a cost center.

 Redo helps ecommerce brands turn post-purchase moments into lasting relationships.